 You can find USB-C cables at many different price points, but since most cables are simple accessories for computers and other devices, you can expect quality options to be affordable.

-Expensive: At $25 and above, device-specific and specialty cables are the most common.
+At $25 and more, device-specific and specialty cables are the most common.
 For example, many Thunderbolt and Lightning to USB-C cables sit right around the $25 mark.
 Large USB-C hubs and adapters also start at this price and go up to around $75.

 Put together an adapter kit to maximize the use and versatility of a simple USB-C cable with two Type-C ends.
 A USB-A adapter goes a long way for most larger devices.
 For video, add an HDMI or VGA adapter (for older projectors and monitors) into the mix as well.